envato/event_sourcery/docs/core-concepts.md

 EventSourcery currently supports a Postgres-based event store via the [event_sourcery-postgres gem](https://github.com/envato/event_sourcery-postgres).

+For more information about the `EventStore` API refer to [the postgres event store](https://github.com/envato/event_sourcery-postgres/blob/master/lib/event_sourcery/postgres/event_store.rb) or the [in memory event store in this repo](../lib/event_sourcery/event_store/memory.rb)

 ### Storing Events

 Naturally, it provides the ability to store events.
 The event store is append-only and immutable.
 The events in the store form a time-ordered sequence which can be viewed as a stream of events.

-EventStore clients can optionally provide an expected version of event when saving to the store.
-This provides a mechanism for EventStore clients to effectively serialise the processing they perform against an instance of an aggregate.
+`EventStore` clients can optionally provide an expected version of event when saving to the store.
+This provides a mechanism for `EventStore` clients to effectively serialise the processing they perform against an instance of an aggregate.

 When used in this fashion the event store can be thought of as an event sink.

 ### Reading Events

-The event store also allows clients to read events.
+The `EventStore` also allows clients to read events.
 Clients can poll the store for events of specific types after a specific event ID.
 They can also subscribe to the event store to be notified when new events are added to the event that match the above criteria.

 When used in this fashion the event store can be thought of as an event source.